 - File an accident claim with the negligent driver’s insurance company

-- File an accident claim with your own insurance company (if the negligent driver is uninsured or under-insured)
+- File an accident claim with your own insurance company (if the at-fault driver is uninsured or under-insured)

 Eli and Samantha were in a car accident.
 Samantha claimed Eli was at fault because he was speeding, and sued him for $100,000.
-This amount represented her medical and chiropractic bills, out-of-pocket expenses for medications, the costs of travel to and from her treatment, her lost wages, and pain and suffering.
+This amount represented her medical and chiropractic bills, out-of-pocket expenses , her lost wages, and pain and suffering.

 Eli argued that while he may have been going slightly over the speed limit, Samantha had been texting at the time of the collision.
 According to his argument, if she wasn’t on her phone she could have avoided the accident.